AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ### **<ins>How did the idea for the company (or project) come about?</ins>**

  The idea was created in 2013 during a company hackathon.
-It was developed with a purpose to make electronic payments between peers simple for things like splitting a bill at a restaurant or separating costs for an AirBnB rental.
+It was developed with a purpose to make electronic payments between peers simple for things like splitting a bill at a restaurant or separating/sharing costs for an AirBnB rental.

 The concept of cost splitting was not new given the presence of Venmo as well as Google’s P2P payments functionality.
 Square’s product was not that sophisticated when it was initially introduced. **(FINTECH TAKES)**